Naïve art: The Sacred Heart painters

-Earth Group

-The Earth Group (Grupa Zemlja) were Croatian artists, architects and intellectuals active in Zagreb from 1929 to 1935.
-The group was Marxist in orientation and was partly modelled on "Neue Sachlichkeit", leading to more stylized forms, and the emergence of Naive painting.
-The group included the painters Krsto Hegedušić, Edo Kovačević, Omer Mujadžić, Kamilo Ružička, Ivan Tabaković, and Oton Postružnik, the sculptors Antun Augustinčić, Frano Kršinić, and the architect Drago Ibler.
-The Earth group searched for answers to social issues.
-Their program emphasised the importance of independent creative expression, and opposed the uncritical copying of foreign styles.
-Rather than producing art for art's sake, they felt it ought to reflect the reality of life and the needs of the modern community.
-Activities at the group's exhibitions were increasingly provocative to the government of the day, and in 1935 the group was banned.

 Hlebine School

 A term applied to Croatian naive painters working in or around the village of Hlebine, near the Hungarian border, from about 1930.
 At this time, according to the World Encyclopedia of Naive Art (1984), the village amounted to little more than 'a few muddy winding streets and one-storey houses', but it produced such a remarkable crop of artists that it became virtually synonymous with Yugoslav naive painting.

-Hlebine is a small picturesque municipality in the North of Croatia that in 1920s became a setting against which a group of self-taught peasants began to develop a unique and somewhat revolutionary style of painting.
+Hlebine is a small picturesque municipality in the north of Croatia that in 1920s became a setting against which a group of self-taught peasants began to develop a unique and somewhat revolutionary style of painting.
 This was instigated by leading intellectuals of the time such as the poet Antun Gustav Matoš and the biggest name in Croatian literature, Miroslav Krleža, who called for an individual national artistic style that would be independent from Western influences.
 These ideas were picked up by a celebrated artist from Hlebine – Krsto Hegedušić and he went on to found the Hlebine School of Art in 1930 in search of national “rural artistic expression”.

 Ivan Generalić was the first master of the Hlebine School, and the first to develop a distinctive personal style, achieving a high standard in his art.

 After the Second World War, the next generation of Hlebine painters tended to focus more on stylized depictions of country life taken from imagination.
 Generalić continued to be the dominant figure, and encouraged younger artists, including his son Josip Generalić.

 The Hlebine school became a worldwide phenomenon with the 1952 Venice Biennale and exhibitions in Brazil and Brussels.